AlexEidt/Vidio/README.md

 # Acknowledgements

-* Special thanks to [Zulko](http://zulko.github.io/) and his [blog post](http://zulko.github.io/blog/2013/09/27/read-and-write-video-frames-in-python-using-ffmpeg/) about using FFMPEG to process video.
+* Special thanks to [Zulko](http://zulko.github.io/) and his [blog post](http://zulko.github.io/blog/2013/09/27/read-and-write-video-frames-in-python-using-ffmpeg/) about using FFmpeg to process video.
+* The [ImageIO-FFMPEG](https://github.com/imageio/imageio-ffmpeg/) project on GitHub.